nfroidure/Memory/README.md

 Memory
 ============

-Memory is a free game written in HTML5/JavaScript and created during the writting of a french book to illustrate JavaScript application development.
+Memory is a free game written in HTML5/JavaScript and created during the write of a french book illustrating JavaScript application development.

 You can test it on : http://memory.insertafter.com/index.html